-- Chairman of the Board of Directors and CEO of Salam International Investments Limited-Oatar. - Chairman of the Board of Directors of Salam Bounian for Development-Qatar, - Vice-Chairman of Serene Real Estate Development Co-Lebanon, -Secretary General of Qatari Businessmen Association - Member of the Board of Trustees for Al Shaqab Equestrian Academy-Qatar.

-He is a member of the World Economic Forum-Davos and a member of the Arab Business Council.
-Board Member in many other esteemed regional companies.

-Mr. Issa holds a degree in Business Administration from San Diego University - USA and has over 35 years of professional experience.

-- Vice-Chairman of the Board of Directors and COO of Salam International Investment Limited, - Board Member at Doha Insurance Company, - Member of the advisory council for College of Administration and Economy at Qatar University.

-He is a former member of the Al-Ballagh Cultural Society, a member of the International Dean Council of Harris School of Public Policy at Chicago University, and a member of the GCC Chamber of Commerce.
-He is also a member of the Islamic Chamber of Commerce and the Advisory Committee for the ICP Bosporus Conference-Turkey.
-He also serves on the Advisory Board of the Amideast Educational Establishment-Lebanon.
-He is a member of the international advisory council for PAC in San Francisco, and a member of the Qatari-German Businessmen Council.
-He holds a Bachelor's Degree in Marketing from the United States, and has over30 years of professional experience.

-Member of the Board of Directors of Salam International Investment Limited, representing Doha Insurance Company.

-HE Sheikh Nawaf is a prominent figure in the Qatar business community.
-He is an active participant in the real estate and economic growth rally witnessed in Qatar today.
-HE is credited for a great deal of experience sharing and collaboration building.
-He is an active participant into many esteemed companies most notably his position as Chairman of the Board of Directors of NBK Holding.
-He is also Chairman of the Board of ALWAAB City, Doha Insurance Company and also chairman of the Board of Directors at Nasser Bin Nawaf Holding Co.
-HE Sheikh Nawaf is also a member of the Board of Directors at both Arabtec and Samina Capital Fund.
-He is also a member of the Board of Directors of the Qatari Businessmen Association, President of the Qatari French Businessmen Club and Vice President of the German Arab Friendship Society.
-HE Sheikh Nawaf has been awarded the French Presidential Medal and bestowed a rank of a Knight, in appreciation of his unique efforts in promoting commercial relationships between Qatar and France.
+- Chairman of the Board of Directors and CEO of Salam International Investment Limited-Qatar. - Chairman of the Board of Directors of Salam Bounian for Development-Qatar. - Vice-Chairman of Serene Real Estate Development Co-Lebanon. - Secretary General of Qatari Businessmen Association. - Member of the Board of Trustees for Al Shagab Equestrian Academy-Qatar. - Member of the World Economic Forum-Davos. - Member of the Arab Business Council. - Board Member in many other esteemed regional companies. - He holds a degree in Business Administration from San Diego University USA and has over 35 years of professional experience. - Vice-Chairman of the Board of Directors and COO of Salam International Investment Limited. - Board Member at Doha Insurance Company. - Member of the advisory council for College of Administration and Economy at Qatar University. - Former member of the Al-Ballagh Cultural Society. - Member of the International Dean Council of Harris School of Public Policy at Chicago University. - Member of the GCC Chamber of Commerce. - Member of the Islamic Chamber of Commerce and the Advisory Committee for the ICP Bosporus Conference-Turkey. - He also serves on the Advisory Board of the Amideast Educational Establishment-Lebanon. - Member of the international advisory council for PAC in San Francisco. - Member of the Qatari-German Businessmen Council. - He holds a Bachelor's Degree in Marketing from the United States, and has over 30 years of professional experience. - Member of the Board of Directors of Salam International Investment Limited, representing Doha Insurance Company. - H.E Sheikh Nawaf is a prominent figure in the Qatar business community.
+He is an active player in the country's real estate and economic growth. - He is credited for a great deal of experience sharing and collaboration building.
+He is an active participant in many esteemed companies most notably as Chairman of Nasser Bin Khaled (NBK) Holding. - Chairman of Al Waab City, Doha Insurance Company and also Chairman of Nasser Bin Nawaf Holding Co. - Member of the Board of Directors at both Arabtec and Samina Capital Fund. - Member of the Board of Directors of the Qatari Businessmen Association. - President of the Qatari French Businessmen Club. - Vice President of the German Arab Friendship Society. - H.E Sheikh Nawaf has been awarded the French Presidential Medal and bestowed a rank of a Knight, in appreciation of his unique efforts in promoting commercial relationships between Qatar and France.